 104421152 credits Students fabricate parts from prints and weld assemblies with a specified welding process.
 Cutting and forming may be required prior to assembly.
 Depending on the size and complexity of the project, students may be asked to work in a team to complete an assignment.
+Prereguisites: Admission to Welding program 314421 and

-Prerequisites: Admission to Welding programs 314421 and Intermediate GTAW (TIG) 10442102
+Prerequisites: Admission to Welding program 314421 and Intermediate GTAW (TIG) 10442102